12 Touching Movies About Dementia and Alzheimer’s

-Those with Alzheimer‘s may see and hear things that don’t have any basis in reality due to complex changes in the brain.
+Those with Alzheimer’s may see and hear things that don’t have any basis in reality due to complex changes in the brain.
 It is possible to hear, see, smell, or feel things that are not real.
-Communication and verbalization are difficult for people with Alzheimer’s disease because of memory problems and thinking critically.
+Communication and verbalization are difficult for people with Alzheimer’s because of memory problems and critical thinking.
 Alzheimer’s tends to cause irritability, mood swings, and feelings of anger, anxiety, and fear, along with difficulty thinking or concentrating.
 But how does someone with Alzheimer’s or dementia feels?
 Lots of us seek support and share experiences through arts such as movies.
-Here are top-rated movies that show the challenges of dementia and Alzheimer’s.
+Watching movies about Alzheimer’s and dementia movies can show the challenges of dementia and Alzheimer’s.

 1. The Father 2020